 The Master of Divinity degree roots Christian leaders in the Scriptures, tradition, and practices of the church with an overarching focus on building missional communities that form fervent disciples.
 The M.Div. prepares people for ordination in most Protestant communions.
 The residential program, designed especially for working adults, can be completed in four years.
-By creating hybrid classes that marshal the best in distance and residential pedagogy, the Master of Divinity (M.Div.) can be earned by coming to campus for two intensive a year (two weeks in August and one week in January) and one day a week for the fall and spring semesters.
+By creating hybrid classes that marshal the best in distance and residential pedagogy, the Master of Divinity (M.Div.) can be earned by coming to campus for two intensives a year (in August and in January) and one day a week for the fall and spring semesters.
 UDTS also offers a three year distance M.Div.

 (If you are looking for information about our online M.Div. program, please click here.)

 In order to serve the one God - Father, Son, and Holy Spirit - and prepare women and men for faithful, compassionate, and effective pastoral ministry, the M.Div. curriculum will enable students to:

 - nurture habits and disciplines of study, prayer and reflection that increase their love of God and neighbor and shape their personal and professional lives

 - be formed by, live in, and minister out of scripture and the historical and theological tradition of the church

 - interpret the Christian Scriptures through faithful exegesis and in light of the Christian tradition